1. A parasite associated with many hosts during its life-cycle.

 Relating to the division of Xenancanthini: Xenacanthine fishes or fossils are those that have long been extinct.

-From Greek, to lead, leading; bring, take; plus a “guest” or stranger.
-A reference to someone who conducts strangers or foreigners; a tour guide.
+2. Etymology: from Greek, to lead, leading; bring, take; plus a “guest” or stranger.

 Related "foreign, strange" word families: